 The Gag reflex is an instinctual (reflex) closure of the back of the throat.
-Its purpose is to prevent choking as well as to prevent substance from going into the airways.
+Its purpose is to prevent choking as well as to prevent substances from going into the airways.
 It is a protective reflex.

-Vaginismus is a instinctual (reflex) closure of the vaginal opening for the purpose of preventing penetration.
+Vaginismus is an instinctual (reflex) closure of the vaginal opening for the purpose of preventing penetration.
 It is perceived as a protective reflex but, in reality, it is not because vaginal penetrations can always be forced (not a good thing to do!).

-Both the Gag reflex and the vaginal opening should remain quiet and open during ‘normal’ operation.
+Both the Gag reflex and the vaginal opening should remain quiet and open during a ‘normal’ operation.
 However, anxiety may interfere and make them go into hyperactivity.
 In other words, both reflexes become a somatic (anxiety) tool for managing fear of passage-through.

 Clinical fact: many of our vaginismus patients also have an overactive Gag reflex that makes them struggle with swallowing pills.